NVIDIA/TensorRT-Incubator/tripy/docs/pre0_user_guides/01-quantization.md

 ## Using Quantized Modules

 Various modules predefined by Tripy support quantization.
-For example, the {class}`tripy.Linear` module includes two arguments to configure the quantization mode.
+For example, the {class}`nvtripy.Linear` module includes two arguments to configure the quantization mode.
 Let's construct the following quantized linear module: